• Skip to primary navigation

 • 1 sheet nori

-• 2 tbsp regular soy sauce (not light or dark!)
+• 2 tablespoon regular soy sauce or light soy sauace

 Instructions

-• Rinse your uncooked rice in water a few times.
-Then boil it until cooked.
-Season hot rice with sugar, salt and rice vinegar.
-Cover and let it cool down as you prepare other ingredients.
+• Season the hot cooked rice with sugar, salt, and rice vinegar.
+Cover and let it cool to room temperature while you prepare the remaining ingredients.

-• In a bowl, combine regular soy sauce, mirin, and sake.
+• In a small bowl, combine soy sauce, mirin, and sake to make the teriyaki sauce.
+Set aside.

 Notes